hardfire/hardfire.github.com/content/post/-2018-10-21-going-indie-web.md

 As a reboot of my efforts, I spent sometime last month to setup WebMentions on my website.
 WebMention is actually a web standard so that websites can talk to each other.
 Instead of setting up my own WebMentions server, I am using webmention.io to manage all mentions.
-On top of that, I have also setup Birdgy to get social replies from twitter back to the website.
+On top of that, I have also setup [Bridgy](https://brid.gy/) to get social replies from twitter back to the website.
 This way, even if twitter dies in the future all the interactions would live.